thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 octave lpf.m --only-postprocess --f 1.8e9
 ```

-You can also watch extremums of a S parameter `--f-min s11` or watch the frequency at which a S parameter match (approach) a value in dB `--f-equal s21 -10`.
-All these arguments are cumulable.
+You can also watch extremums of an S parameter `--f-min s11` or watch the frequency at which an S parameter match (approach) a value in dB `--f-equal s21 -10`.
+All these arguments are cumulative.

 ### NF2FF basics <a name="NF2FF_basics"></a>